Section 1. Purpose and findings.

 (g) There shall be a presumption that granting the petition would be in the interests of justice due to the legalization of cannabis for adults and the unequal enforcement of cannabis laws.
 The presumption may be overcome, including in instances where the prosecutor proves by clear and convincing evidence that re-sentencing would not be in the interests of justice because:

-(1) additional, more serious charges unrelated to cannabis were dismissed as part of a plea deal; or
+(1) an additional, more serious charge for an offense that was not a cannabis-related offense was dismissed as part of a plea deal; or

-(2) the offense involved distribution of cannabis to a minor or using a minor to distribute cannabis.
+(2) the offense involved distribution of cannabis by an adult to a minor or using a minor to distribute cannabis.

 (h) The court may find that re-sentencing is in the interests of justice, but that a complete reduction in the sentence is not in the interests of justice.
 In those instances, the court shall re-sentence the individual to the lowest sentence that is in the interests of justice, in light of legalization of cannabis and disparities in arrests and sentencing.